ProfRandom/WCB-Canon/Canon Files/Binaries 4 — The Hill Sphere.md

 ## Abstract
 **Major Topics:**
-- Defines the **Hill sphere** as the spatial region surrounding a smaller body where its self-gravity dominates over the tidal forces of a larger primary.
+- Defines the **Hill sphere** as the spatial region surrounding a smaller body where its self-gravity dominates over the tidal forces of a larger primaron.
-- Establishes that within the Hill sphere, satellites, rings, and other debris can maintain **stable orbits** about the secondary body.
+- Establishes that within the Hill sphere, satellites, rings, and other debris can maintain **stable orbits** about the secondron body.
 - Describes the **Hill sphere** as the **circum-orbital analog of the Roche lobe**:
   - The Roche lobe governs gravitational domains between *comparable masses* (binary stars).
   - The Hill sphere applies when the **mass ratio is extreme** (e.g., planet–star or moon–planet).